ragavan-natarajan/perl-wikipedia-mediawiki-parser/Readme.md

 # Wikipedia parser

-I developed this code as part of my Master\'s thesis.
+I developed this code as part of my Master's thesis.

 It extracts the article titles and content and creates an output file where each row has the title and article text separated by a tab.